gkulasik/grpc_assistant_server/README.md

 Grpc metadata is passed in via **headers** prefixed with 'GRPC_META_' (ex.
 'GRPC_META_import_path').
 Regular request headers to be passed to grpcurl are prefixed with 'GRPC_REQ_', 'GRPC_RPC_', or 'GRPC_REFLECT_' (ex.
 'GRPC_REQ_Authorization').
 The prefixes are removed during processing, these prefixes are only used to locate GRPC intended headers.

-Note: Rails automatically upper cases header text and removes '-' in favor of '_'.
-So `GRPC_REQ_Authorization-key` and `GRPC_REQ_AUTHORIZATION_KEY` are equivalent.
+Note: Rails automatically upper cases header text.
+So `GRPC_REQ_Authorization-key` and `GRPC_REQ_AUTHORIZATION-KEY` are equivalent.
 This upper casing will transfer to the grpcurl request.
+All 'spaces' in a header ('-' or '_') are converted to hyphens ('-').
+So `GRPC_REQ_X-Custom-Header` becomes `GRPC_REQ_X-CUSTOM-HEADER`.
 HTTP headers are case insensitive per the HTTP spec so this should not affect HTTP/JSON or grpc operation.
+Though underscores are permitted in headers per the HTTP spec, the general standard is to use hyphens as some web servers (like NGINX) ignore/strip headers with underscores.
+To use underscores instead of hyphens set the header `GRPC_META_gas_options: use_header_underscores:true`.

 More tags/options support may be added in the future.
 These are currently all I've needed so far for my development.